Not all interest is created equal, and it all comes down to mathematics.

 If we break that figure down further, Anna earned $255.81 interest in her first year, $268.90 in the second and $282.65 in the third and final.

-If it got too complex for you and you feel like switching off, there are heaps of online calculators which do this for you and can break down the figures into graphs.
+If that one got too complex for you, there are many online calculators that can do this for you and also break down the figures into graphs if you're after more information.

 Which interest reigns supreme when it comes to savings?

-But also if you’ve been paying attention, this is a bigger mismatch than when the Socceroos played American Samoa in a 2002 FIFA World Cup qualifier, winning a world record 31-0.
+In fact, it's a bigger mismatch than the Socceroos beating American Samoa 31-nil in a 2002 FIFA World Cup qualifier.

 simple vs compound

-Simple interest can be seen as the domino effect while compound interest is more of a snowball.
+Simple interest is much like a domino effect while compound interest is more of a snowball.
 Simple interest will continue to tick over, each year yielding the same interest again and again.
-Compound interest will yield an amount of interest that only increases the longer it’s left to its own devices, a rolling snowball, swelling in size over time.
+Compound interest will yield interest that continues to increase the longer it's left to its own devices, much like a rolling snowball, gaining in size over time.

-As you can see in the graph above, compound interest dwarves simple interest in its profits.
-It’s a bit of a no brainer that if given the decision to pick between the two for interest you earn, you would side with compound.
-But for the interest you pay, simple interest is probably more beneficial.
+As you can see in the graph above, compound interest dwarfs simple interest in the profits it can generate.
+It's a no brainer that if you're given the decision to choose between the two for interest you can earn, you would opt for compound.
+But for the interest you pay, simple interest is more beneficial to your financial outcome.

 Simple interest is simple by name and simple by nature.
-However, while compound interest is a lender’s best friend, you’re certainly not always going to be the lender.
-A credit card is one such product that will use compound interest to maximise its profits and your stresses.
+However, while compound interest is a lender's best friend, you're not always going to be the lender.
+A credit card is one product that uses compound interest to maximise its profits and the interest you pay.

 Savings.com.au's two cents